jnkowa-gfk/test-phpcs-psr4-sniff-no-namespace/README.md

 ### observed test results

-* classes reported to have wrong paths.
+* classes reported to have wrong names paces or names.

 running the tests: